Kurdish leader Ocalan issues message from prison, urging PKK to disarm to make peace with Turkey

 The group, founded by Ocalan in 1978, has led an insurgency in Turkey’s southeast since 1984.
 The PKK is considered a terrorist organization by Turkey and its Western allies.
 Previous peace efforts have ended with failure — the most recent time in 2015.

-In the mainly Kurdish populated cities of Diyarbakir and Van, in southeast Turkey, people gathered to watch the announcement on large screens set up in public spaces.
+In the predominantly Kurdish cities of Diyarbakir and Van in southeast Turkey, people gathered in public spaces, dancing in anticipation of the announcement.
+They had hoped to watch it on large screens, but authorities permitted only a voice recording to be broadcast.

 In his message, Ocalan highlighted the reasons behind the PKK’s armed struggle, including the state’s refusal to recognize a Kurdish identity.
 The statement went on to suggest that there was no longer any reason for armed conflict.